-The Piedmont Plateau of North Carolina comprises about one-third of the state and is bordered to the east by the state capital Raleigh*, and to the west by Forest City.
+The North Carolina Piedmont Plateau comprises about one-third of the state and is bordered to the east by the state capital Raleigh* NC.
+To the west by Forest City NC.
 It comprises the middle of the state.

-North Carolina's Piedmont Plateau is made up of gently rolling hills, with elevations of about 200 feet up to 1500 feet.
+North Carolina Piedmont Plateau is made up of gently rolling hills, with elevations of about 200 feet up to 1500 feet.

-The highest regions of the Piedmont are the small mountains of the Uwharrie Range around Randolph County and the Kings Mountain range around Cleveland and Gaston Counties.
+The highest regions of the North Carolina Piedmont Plateau are the small mountains of the Uwharrie Range around Randolph County and the Kings Mountain range around Cleveland and Gaston Counties.

-The Piedmont is the hottest part of the state as it is separated from the coast and does not enjoy the altitude that cools the mountain region.
-In addition to these locational and geographical characteristics, the denser development in the Piedmont also increases it's temperature.
+In addition to these locational and geographical characteristics, the denser development in the North Carolina Piedmont Plateau also increases it’s temperature.

-As most of the population of North Carolina is located in the Piedmont, most of the large cities are also located there.
+As most of the population of North Carolina is located in the Piedmont Plateau, most of the large cities are also located there.

 Increases in urban development, population density, vehicular traffic, and pollution associated with commerce lead to higher temperatures.

-Average temperatures during the height of the summer are in the low nineties in most of the Piedmont, while average temperatures in the winter are in the forties.
+Average temperatures during the height of the summer are in the low nineties in most of the North Carolina Piedmont Plateau.
+While average temperatures in the winter are in the forties.

-Precipitation in the Piedmont is similar to that of the Coastal Plain.
+Precipitation in the North Carolina Piedmont Plateau is similar to that of the Coastal Plain.
 Most of the precipitation comes in the form of rain, and once or twice a year there is some snow and sleet.

-The northern part of the Piedmont receives the most snow, averaging about ten inches a year in the northwestern section.
-The rest of the region receives an average of one to four inches of snow per year.
+The northern part of the North Carolina Piedmont Plateau receives the most snow.
+Averaging about ten inches a year in the northwestern section.
+The rest of the North Carolina Piedmont Plateau receives an average of one to four inches of snow per year.

-In the past, the Piedmont Plateau was an agricultural center.
+In the past, the North Carolina Piedmont Plateau was an agricultural center.

-The Piedmont Plateau is home to one of the fastest growing and most popular areas for retirement.
+The North Carolina Piedmont Plateau is home to one of the fastest growing and most popular areas for retirement.

 Located in the southeastern section of the Piedmont is the Sandhills region.